Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

   <td>tachyon.worker.allocator.class</td>
   <td><div>tachyon.worker.block.allocator.</div><div>MaxFreeAllocator</div></td>
   <td>
-  The class name of the allocation strategy to use for new blocks in Tachyon.
+  The class name of the allocation strategy to use for new blocks in Alluxio.
   </td>
 </tr>
 <tr>